This blog may contain affiliate links. Read our disclosure policy for more info.

-If you have researched Huaraz at all, this hike is probably already on your list.
+If you have researched Huaraz at all, Laguna 69 is probably already on your Peru bucket list.
 It is a gorgeous turquoise lake surrounded by white mountain peaks.
 On the hike, you will see many mountains, waterfalls, and a variety of colorful flowers.

-The hike begins at 3,800m and ends at 4,600m above sea level so it’s quite the climb.
+The hike begins at 3,800 m (12,467 ft) and ends at 4,600 m (15,092 ft) above sea level so it’s quite the climb.
 Most people we met suffered from some form of altitude sickness by the time the day was over.
 The most common symptom was a headache, however, some reported much worse symptoms and looked pretty beaten up on the bus ride home.

 The tour bus on the way to the Laguna will stop at a place where you can buy a cheap breakfast but you must pack a lunch and at least 2.5 liters of water.
 Also, bring a rain jacket as the weather can change within minutes up there.

-It is a full day trip, departing at 5 am and returning around 5 or 6 pm.
+It is a full-day tour, departing at 4:30 am and returning around 5 or 6 pm.
 If you’re interested in booking this exact tour you can do so here online in advance.

 2. Santa Cruz Trek

-The Santa Cruz Trek is the most popular hikes in Huaraz.
+The Santa Cruz Trek is the most popular hike in Huaraz.
 And to be honest, I can see why – the trail is just that beautiful!

 The Santa Cruz Trek is usually a three to four-day hike featuring some amazing lakes and very famous mountains (like the mountain from the Paramount Pictures logo.)